Genes1s-dev/ThirdPersonShooter/README.md

 RCM - aim <br>
 Tab - activate/switch weapon <br>

-Time spent ~ 25 hours, the lion's share of which was spent on animating these gorgeous legs
+Task completed within ~ 25 hours, the lion's share of which was spent on animating these gorgeous legs